How to Lead Like Jesus

 Lord, thank you that one day I will ‘see God myself, with my very own eyes’ (v.27, MSG).
 Help me to live each day with this eternal perspective.
 Help me to become like Jesus and to lead like Jesus.

 ‘I know that my Redeemer liveth’ is part of Handel’s Messiah.
 It was sung at my father’s funeral.
 It is so beautiful and is such a great declaration of faith.
 It brought great comfort.
 It is amazing to think of Handel reading Job and being inspired to write such an extraordinary piece of music.
-I always thought it came from Isaiah, despite having supposedly read Job several times before.
+I always thought that verse was from Isaiah, despite having supposedly read Job several times before.
 I think I must have skipped quite a lot of the dialogue.
 I’m glad Handel didn’t!

 Verse of the Day